 Reviews and testimonials are a great place to start in building trust.
 A word of caution, though: people know you can fake testimonials that are native to your website.
 To build extra trust, integrate your website with a third-party review website, like Google My Business.
 This way, you can pull independent third-party reviews.

 Step two and the most important one is to show you can be trusted with money.
 An SSL certificate is mandatory, of course.
 Along with a payment processing system that checks all the security boxes and people know they can trust.
+This can include a BNPL for business or a traditional payment system as long as it meets your needs and is secure.
 Something like this:

 OK, you can be trusted with not stealing from buyers’ credit cards.
 But what happens if your product doesn’t meet expectations?
 Build extra trust through: